 - Analysis of specific customers or unique problems

 Customer service and customer experience management are related, but they’re not one in the same.
-Customer service is assisting a customer with a product or service your business provided.
-Customer experience runs deeper.
-It involves all the ways a business interacts with a customer, and then managing data pulled from these interactions to create better experience in the future.
-Customer service focuses on one interaction, while customer experience management focuses on every interaction.
+Customer service is assisting a customer with a product or service your business provides.

-Delivering quality customer experiences is important.
-It should be ingrained in the thought process of everything you do.
+A good customer experience is one that incorporates multiple channels all working towards the same goal.
+These experiences meet customers’ expectations such as ease, convenience, and speed.
 The Five-Star Experience Management Maturity Model is a great way to measure your company’s maturity in the digital experience management space.
-Your digital experience should be:
+A successful digital experience is:

 - Intentional.
 Digital experiences must be created with a purpose.
 What is the action you want your customers to take with each experience you create?

 - Consistent.
 A quality digital experience requires a standard brand persona that transcends individual touchpoints.

 - Measurable.
 Your customers’ interactions with your experiences must be quantifiable.
 That can be the amount of revenue an experience generated, or the number of web visits.
 Consider which metrics matter most to your organization.